German American Bancorp. (NASDAQ:GABC) Stock Rating Upgraded by ValuEngine

-German American Bancorp.
-(NASDAQ:GABC) was upgraded by research analysts at ValuEngine from a “sell” rating to a “hold” rating in a report issued on Thursday, ValuEngine reports.
+ValuEngine upgraded shares of German American Bancorp.
+(NASDAQ:GABC) from a sell rating to a hold rating in a report published on Thursday, ValuEngine reports.

-Several other equities analysts have also recently weighed in on the company.
-BidaskClub upgraded German American Bancorp. from a “sell” rating to a “hold” rating in a report on Wednesday, March 18th.
-Zacks Investment Research cut German American Bancorp. from a “hold” rating to a “sell” rating in a report on Wednesday, April 1st.
+Other analysts have also issued reports about the company.
+BidaskClub raised German American Bancorp. from a sell rating to a hold rating in a research note on Wednesday, March 18th.
+Zacks Investment Research lowered German American Bancorp. from a hold rating to a sell rating in a research note on Wednesday, April 1st.

-In other German American Bancorp. news, Director Lee A. Mitchell sold 8,331 shares of the business’s stock in a transaction that occurred on Thursday, March 26th.
-The stock was sold at an average price of $27.09, for a total value of $225,686.79.
-The transaction was disclosed in a legal filing with the SEC, which is available at this hyperlink.
-Also, Director Thomas W. Seger bought 15,000 shares of the business’s stock in a transaction on Thursday, March 12th.
-The stock was purchased at an average price of $24.65 per share, for a total transaction of $369,750.00.
-Following the purchase, the director now directly owns 3,423 shares in the company, valued at approximately $84,376.95.
+In related news, Director U Butch Klem purchased 2,000 shares of German American Bancorp. stock in a transaction that occurred on Friday, March 6th.
+The shares were purchased at an average cost of $29.13 per share, with a total value of $58,260.00.
+Also, Director Chris A. Ramsey purchased 783 shares of German American Bancorp. stock in a transaction that occurred on Monday, February 24th.
+The shares were bought at an average cost of $33.65 per share, for a total transaction of $26,347.95.
+Following the completion of the transaction, the director now directly owns 50,055 shares in the company, valued at approximately $1,684,350.75.
 The disclosure for this purchase can be found here.
-Insiders acquired a total of 32,831 shares of company stock worth $858,496 in the last 90 days.
-Company insiders own 7.91% of the company’s stock.
+Insiders bought a total of 32,831 shares of company stock worth $858,496 over the last ninety days.
+Corporate insiders own 7.91% of the company’s stock.

-Hedge funds and other institutional investors have recently added to or reduced their stakes in the business.
-Great West Life Assurance Co.
-Can bought a new stake in German American Bancorp. in the 4th quarter valued at approximately $64,000.
-Bank of Montreal Can raised its stake in shares of German American Bancorp. by 34.6% during the 4th quarter.
-Bank of Montreal Can now owns 3,641 shares of the bank’s stock worth $130,000 after purchasing an additional 936 shares in the last quarter.
-SG Americas Securities LLC bought a new stake in shares of German American Bancorp. during the 4th quarter worth approximately $178,000.
-Total Clarity Wealth Management Inc. bought a new stake in shares of German American Bancorp. during the 4th quarter worth approximately $185,000.
-Finally, Pantheon Investment Group LLC bought a new stake in shares of German American Bancorp. during the 4th quarter worth approximately $227,000.
-Hedge funds and other institutional investors own 42.29% of the company’s stock.
+A number of institutional investors have recently added to or reduced their stakes in GABC.
+Goldman Sachs Group Inc. lifted its position in German American Bancorp. by 30.1% during the 4th quarter.
+Goldman Sachs Group Inc. now owns 587,861 shares of the bank’s stock worth $20,939,000 after acquiring an additional 136,040 shares in the last quarter.
+Champlain Investment Partners LLC lifted its position in German American Bancorp. by 9.7% during the 4th quarter.
+Champlain Investment Partners LLC now owns 1,212,525 shares of the bank’s stock worth $43,190,000 after acquiring an additional 107,255 shares in the last quarter.
+Franklin Resources Inc. increased its holdings in German American Bancorp. by 13.4% during the 4th quarter.
+Franklin Resources Inc. now owns 641,575 shares of the bank’s stock worth $22,853,000 after purchasing an additional 75,945 shares during the last quarter.
+Hotchkis & Wiley Capital Management LLC purchased a new stake in German American Bancorp. during the 4th quarter worth approximately $1,820,000.
+Finally, State Street Corp increased its holdings in German American Bancorp. by 5.5% during the 4th quarter.
+State Street Corp now owns 518,406 shares of the bank’s stock worth $18,466,000 after purchasing an additional 26,882 shares during the last quarter.
+42.29% of the stock is currently owned by hedge funds and other institutional investors.

 About German American Bancorp.